Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Introduction

 \section{Introduction}

 Microarchitectural attacks~\cite{spectre2019,Lipp2018,RIDL, Bulck2018, Yarom14} compromise security by exploiting software-visible artifacts of microarchitectural optimizations like caches and speculative execution.
 To use modern hardware securely, programmers must be aware of how these optimizations impact the security of their code.
-Unfortunately, instruction set architectures (ISAs), the traditional abstraction layer between hardware and software, do not provide an adequate basis for secure programming: ISAs abstract away from microarchitectural details and thus fail to capture their security implications.
+Unfortunately, instruction set architectures (ISAs), the traditional abstraction layer between hardware and software, do not provide an adequate basis for secure programming: ISAs capture the functional behavior of processors but abstract away microarchitectural details and thus fail to capture their security implications.

-To build secure software systems on top of modern hardware, we need a new abstraction at the ISA level that faithfully captures the information processors may leak through side effects of their microarchitectural implementations.
+To build secure software systems on top of modern hardware, we need a new abstraction at the ISA level that faithfully captures the information processors may leak through their microarchitectural implementations.
 We refer to this new abstraction as \emph{leakage contracts}.
 For example, the leakage contract underlying {constant-time programming}~\cite{almeida2016verifying}, used for writing cryptographic code, states that processors can leak a program's control flow and memory accesses, which therefore must not depend on secret data.

 Recent work has made significant strides towards using leakage contracts as a basis for building secure systems, through their formal specification~\cite{contracts2021,mosier2022axiomatic}; through automatic security analysis of software~\cite{spectector2020,fabian202automatic,pitchfork, GuancialeBD20, blade}; and through post-silicon processor fuzzing~\cite{oleksenko2022revizor,oleksenko2023hide,buiras2021micro,Nemati2020a}.
 However, leakage contracts can only unfold their full potential once hardware is available that \emph{provably satisfies such contracts}.
 The proliferation of open-source processors around the RISC-V ecosystem presents an opportunity to fill this gap.